Demirel Hodžić

-Demirel Hodžić (born 8 March 2005) is a Swedish professional footballer who plays as a defensive midfielder for club Milan Futuro, the reserve team of club AC Milan.
-He is a Sweden youth international.
+Demirel Hodžić (born 7 March 2005) is a Swedish professional footballer who plays as a defensive midfielder for SuperSport HNL club Istra 1961.
+He is a Swedish youth international.

 Club career

-Youth career
+Early career

 Hodžić started his career in the youth academy of IFK Göteborg.
-After his spell there, he moved to Italy and joined the youth academy of Serie A club Bologna, initially on a six-month loan, and later permanently.
+After his spell there, he moved to Italy and joined the youth academy of Serie A club Bologna, initially on a six-month loan, and his move was made permanently afterwards.

-Milan Futuro
+AC Milan

-On 23 August 2024, he joined AC Milan's newly created reserve team Milan Futuro.
+On 23 August 2024, he joined fellow Serie A club AC Milan's newly created reserve team Milan Futuro.

+Loan to Örgryte IS

+On 18 March 2026, Hodžić returned to his native Sweden and joined newly Allsvenskan promoted club Örgryte IS, on loan for the 2026 season, until 31 December.
+He made his debut on 5 April 2026, substituting Benjamin Laturnus at the 82nd minute of a 1–1 home draw Allsvenskan match against Malmö FF.
+Hodžić's loan-spell expired on 31 July 2026, and he returned to Milan Futuro.

+Istra 1961

+On 7 September 2026, he moved to Croatia and joined SuperSport HNL club Istra 1961, on a permanent transfer ahead of the 2026–27 season.

 International career

 Hodžić holds dual Swedish and Bosnian citizenship, being eligible to represent either nation.

-He has represented Sweden at under-18 and under-21 levels.
+He has represented Sweden at under-19 and under-21 levels.